 The Account by John Hynes – One of the Survivors

-Due to the fact that the women and children travelled much more slowly than the young men they decided to separate into smaller parties.
-John Haynes was part of a group of about forty-three younger men who travelled ahead.
-With them they took a young boy of about seven, named Law, whom they agreed to carry by turns whenever he should be unable to walk.
+Because the women and children travelled much slower than the young men, they decided to divide into separate parties.
+John Haynes was part of a group of about forty-three younger men who travelled ahead but they took a young boy of about seven, named Law, whom they agreed to carry by turns whenever he should be unable to walk.

 Hayne’s account goes into graphic details of how they survived by obtaining food from the sea including consuming dead whales, what they had to do to quench their thirst when they could not find fresh water, and how most of the members of the party died, one by one (including the young boy) on the way.

 The unhappy fate of Master Law